As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Some winemakers fine or filter their wines to remove these solids, while others prefer to leave them, believing it gives the wine more character and complexity.
 If its presence bothers you, simply decant or aerate the wine before serving.

-TIP: If you want to know more about touching corks during wine storage visit this article.
-Another important piece of knowledge about corks is knowing if wine corks can be recycled, find out the complete explanation in this article.
+TIP: Should wine touch the corks during wine storage, read this article to find out.
+Another important piece of information about corks is knowing if wine corks can be recycled.
+Find out the complete explanation in this article.
 And if some of your corks are moldy, read this article and find out if the wine inside the bottle is okay.

 When purchasing a bottle of wine, you account for the wine varietal, the brand, and the price, but now after reading this article, you may notice something that is virtually the same between every wine…the color of the wine bottle!